(Adds AstraZeneca statement, Pfizer statement, Bailey comment, Unite advert)

 By Ben Hirschler and William James

-LONDON May 13 The boss of U.S. drugmaker Pfizer faces UK lawmakers on Tuesday with a promise and a threat - to protect British jobs in his proposed joint creation with AstraZeneca of a global powerhouse upon which he says the latter's future depends.
+LONDON, May 13 (Reuters) - The boss of U.S. drugmaker Pfizer faces UK lawmakers on Tuesday with a promise and a threat - to protect British jobs in his proposed joint creation with AstraZeneca of a global powerhouse upon which he says the latter’s future depends.

 Ian Read faces hostile questions in parliament over his proposed $106 billion play for AstraZeneca.
 He goes into committee hearings having pledged to keep a fifth of research jobs in Britain, and warned the country’s second biggest drugmaker could wither without Pfizer’s financial muscle.